Have an opinion you'd like to share with Sifted's readers? Excellent! Please read on...

 - And we’re looking at you, founders.
 It’s also not that interesting to hear about why you think there’s such a big opportunity in your niche.

 It’s okay to write about trends you’re a part of, but only if you place yourself within the bigger picture.

 Please pitch us an idea.
 Send us a catchy title and outline the main gist of your argument in a few bullet points.

 Don’t send us something you (or your client) have already drafted.
 That’s what Medium is for.

-Don’t worry if you’re not a Pulitzer Prize-winning author; it’s your argument and insight that will make the piece stand out.
-We’re good editors; we can whip words into shape, as long as the opinion itself is an interesting one.
+Don't worry if you're not a Pulitzer Prize-winning author.
+We're good editors; we can whip words into shape, as long as the opinion itself is an interesting one.